tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management-lifecycle-management/set-up-and-enable-lcm-on-jms/set-up-and-enable-lcm-on-jms.md

 ## Introduction

-Before you can start using Lifecycle Management operations, you must ensure that your Oracle Cloud Infrastructure environment is set up correctly by creating all required OCI Resources such as Policies and Compartments.
+Before you can start using Lifecycle Management operations, you must ensure that your Oracle Cloud Infrastructure environment is set up correctly by following [Set up Oracle Cloud Infrastructure for Java Management Service, Lab from Workshop 1](../../java-management/workshops/freetier/index.html?lab=set-up-oci-for-jms/set-up-oci-for-jms#Introduction).
 These OCI Resources allow the communication between all the required components and cloud services.

 <em>Estimated Time:</em> 30 minutes